Financial Aid

 A pension distribution is reported as income on the FAFSA.

-Workers' compensation is reported as income on the FAFSA.
+Workers' compensation is not reported as income on the FAFSA.

 Insurance Settlement

-The full amount of an insurance settlement distribution is reported, whether it was a lump sum or annual distribution, and it will count as taxable or untaxed income, as appropriate.
+The full amount of an insurance settlement distribution is reported if it appears on the tax return as taxable income, whether it was a lump sum or annual distribution.

 Student Funds Earned Through a Co-Op

-Student funds earned through a co-op are reported on the FAFSA as income.
-But they are excluded by the financial aid office when your eligibility for financial aid is calculated.
+Student funds earned through a co-op are not reported on the FAFSA as income.

 Artwork